 8mm refers to many different formats over the last century.
-Originally 8mm referred to 8mm Kodak Movie film from the 1930's to 1960's.
+Originally 8mm referred to 8mm Kodak Movie film from the 1930s to 1960s.
 This is the original 8mm.
-Then Super 8 film came out in mid 1960's.
+Then Super 8 film came out in the mid-1960s.
 This is also 8mm wide but was called Super 8 film because it was a bit wider aspect ratio.
-Then in the 1980's 8mm video tape cassettes (also known as Video 8) came out.
+Then in the 1980s, 8mm videotape cassettes (also known as Video 8) came out.
 Following that came Hi8.
 This was a higher resolution from 8mm or Video 8 cassettes.
-Hi 8 had 400 lines of resolution compared to 240 that 8mm/Video 8 had.
+Hi-8 tapes had 400 lines of resolution compared to 240 that 8mm/Video 8 had.
 Then came Digital 8.
-Digital 8 was Sony's own digital format using Hi8 tapes.
+Digital 8 was Sony’s own digital format using Hi8 tapes.
 The resolution is about 480 lines on Digital 8/Hi8 tapes.

 If you need 8mm or Super 8 Kodak film converted, see below.
 If you need 8mm/Video 8, Hi8 or Digital 8 tapes converted see our Video Tape services.

-Yes, you can probably find a 8mm to DVD service cheaper than us.
-Aren't your family memories worth more?
-It's still true, you get what you pay for.
-It's definitely true when it comes to transferring your 8mm to DVD.
+Yes, you can probably find an 8mm to DVD service cheaper than us.
+Aren’t your family memories worth more?
+It’s still true, you get what you pay for.
+It’s definitely true when it comes to transferring your 8mm to DVD.
 We specialize in scanning 8mm and Super 8 film to DVD.
-You wont find another company offering to scan your film up to 1556 lines of resolution with restoration.
+You won’t find another company offering to scan your film up to 1556 lines of resolution with restoration.
 The reason is cost.
 The machines are very expensive.
-We do a wide range of film from 8mm and Super 8 to independent movies on Super 16mm to film archiving for NASA and other government agencies.
+We do a wide range of films from 8mm and Super 8 to independent movies on Super 16mm to film archiving for NASA and other government agencies.
 If you know the government, they want the best without paying the premium.
-That's where we fit in.
+That’s where we fit in.
 We offer the best at a discounted price.
-Our cost basis is cheaper (we aren't in LA or NY) and we buy the top of the line scanners second hand.
+Our cost basis is cheaper (we aren’t in LA or NY) and we buy the top-of-the-line scanners second-hand.
 So, because we buy smart, we can offer the best scans cheaper than any other professional lab.

 The second question that comes up is, “Does my film really need restoration?”
 It actually does.
-Once Kodak returned the film, the left over chemicals on the film, together with oxygen, time, heat and humidity caused the film to uniformly color shift and darken.
+Once Kodak returned the film, the leftover chemicals on the film, together with oxygen, time, heat and humidity caused the film to uniformly color shift and darken.
 Almost anyone that remembers what the film looked like originally will say, “ I remember the film looking better.
 What happened?”
 Well, that’s what happened.
-Slowly over time the film colors shifts (towards blue in most cases) and gets darker.
+Slowly over time the film colors shift (towards blue in most cases) and get darker.

 Breaking News: We are a company continually researching and developing new technologies to get more quality from your film.
 We are very proud to offer our brand new Advanced Grain Elimination Technology.
 It removes 95% of grain and video noise from film to give you a clean and sharp video from your old movies.
 It is an amazing technology that has been in development for years.